arpittiwari24/Study-group-discord-bot/README.md

-# Stydy-group-discord-sever made with golang
+# Study-group-discord-sever made with golang